RPI, CPI & inflation: phone mid-contract price rises explained

 Unfortunately, it’s not so simple - at least with most networks.

-These price increases occur usually on 31 March / 1 April, even if you haven’t upgraded, changed or renewed your phone contract.
+These price increases usually occur on 31 March / 1 April, even if you haven’t upgraded, changed or renewed your phone contract.

 Phone and SIM only contracts are equally affected by mid-contract price rises.
 However, 30 day / 1 month SIM only tariffs aren’t affected, as they technically aren’t contracts.